 ZSL Whipsnade Zoo, Dunstable

 Over the bank holiday weekend we headed over to Whipsnade Zoo in Dunstable.
 We haven’t been there since last year and it was the first time bringing Mr. G too.
 We took the car around the Passage to Asia, saw the elephants and giraffes, had a picnic lunch by the Lookout Lodge overlooking the countryside then saw Little T’s favorite goats at the petting zoo.
 It was very gusty that day which wasn’t ideal for the picnic – napkins and cups flying around – but it was a good opportunity to fly the kite we brought along.
-For more photos from Whipsnade Zoo, check out my posts from last May and last August.

 I mentioned in our 2015 adventures and travels recap that I’m taking part in the #Take12Trips challenge to take at least one trip a month – it could be a holiday abroad, a weekend break, a day out or a visit to a museum or other local attraction.
 I’ll be including an update on how that’s going in each of these monthly round-ups.